Skip to main content

 • What it is: Florida pathways for nursing home care, some waiver services, and the Program of All-Inclusive Care for the Elderly, often called PACE.

-• What to gather or know first: bank and income records, Medicare information, any trust papers, and nursing home or care-setting details.
-If income is over the long-term care limit, Florida publishes a Qualified Income Trust information sheet explaining that a trust may be needed.
+• What to gather first: bank and income records, Medicare information, trust papers if any, and nursing home or care-setting details.

 Medicare Savings Programs are a separate Florida path